StratusOnMaestro Studio Ensemble

 How Does This Work?

-Now that you've hopefully watched the short video, we can dive a bit more into the details, including some of the prerequisites, and the current limitations of this feature.
+Now that you've watched the short video, we can dive a bit more into the details, including some of the prerequisites, and the current limitations of this feature.
 Let's dive right in.

 Prerequisites